Medically reviewed by Drugs.com. Last updated on Aug 27, 2019.

 Use: Labeled Indications

-Lupus erythematosus: Treatment of chronic discoid and systemic lupus erythematosus (SLE) in patients who have not responded satisfactorily to drugs with less potential for serious adverse effects.
+Lupus erythematosus: Treatment of chronic discoid erythematosus and systemic lupus erythematosus in adults.

-Hypersensitivity to hydroxychloroquine, 4-aminoquinoline derivatives, or any component of the formulation; retinal or visual field changes attributable to 4-aminoquinolines; long-term use in children
+Known hypersensitivity to hydroxychloroquine, 4-aminoquinoline derivatives, or any component of the formulation.

 Canadian labeling: Additional contraindications (not in the US labeling): Preexisting retinopathy; use in children <6 years or weighing <35 kg